SilkRose/Pony/stories/deternal/deternal.md

 This only made Sweetie cry more.
 Rarity patted her on the back.

 Rarity seemed confused.
-"Is it just me or is the room spinning."
-She closed her eyes as her hooves started to slow down.
+"Is it just me, or is the room spinning?"
+She blinked her eyes as her hooves started to slow down.

 Pinkie placed a hoof on one of Rarity's while Fluttershy followed her lead on the other.

 Fluttershy said, "Take it easy, Rarity."

-Rarity tried to speak.
+Rarity could barely speak.
 "I… I will."

-As Twilight watched, she realized she had forgot something: the spell she cast all those years ago.
-She starts to panic, trying to figure out what to do.
-She can't just die again in front of her friends like last time.
+As Twilight watched, she realized she had forgotten something: the spell she had cast all those years ago.
+She started to panic, trying to figure out what to do.
+She couldn't just die again in front of her friends like last time.
 That would just traumatize them more.

 I need to leave, she thought.

 Twilight couldn't stop her tears.
 She leaned down and hugged Rarity gently, one last time.
-"I… I 'm so sorry, Rarity.
+"I… I'm so sorry, Rarity.
 I have to go… I can't watch."

-Rarity just looked at her with a knowing smile.
+Rarity's eyes were already closed, but she had a knowing smile.

-With that, Twilight teleported away, the only remnants left behind is the few tears that managed to fall of her face before she teleported, that were now hitting the floor.
+With that, Twilight teleported away.
+The only remnants she left behind were the few tears that managed to fall off her face before she teleported and were now hitting the floor.

 ***

 Twilight appeared in Pinkie's bedroom at Sugarcube Corner.
-She laid down in Pinkie's bed and prepared to die.
+She lay down in Pinkie's bed and prepared to die.

-It felt different this time, her heartbeat slowed and she felt lethargic.
-She closed her eyes and keep feeling more and more tired with each passing moment.
+It felt different this time.
+Her heartbeat slowed, and she felt lethargic.
+She closed her eyes and kept feeling more and more tired with each passing moment.

 Unlike the previous time, this time she didn't just pass out.
 She felt the entire thing as she slowly died with Rarity.
 Her life passed in front of her eyes as the last thing she saw.

-Rarity died, and so did Twilight Sparkle.
+Rarity had died, and so had Twilight Sparkle.

 ***

-Twilight followed Pinkie into Applejack's home on Sweet Apple Acres.
-The two met Applejack in her living room and sit down on her couch.
-Applejack looks up at them as a single tear escapes her eye.
+Twilight followed Pinkie into Applejack's home in Sweet Apple Acres.
+The two met Applejack in her living room and sat down on her couch.
+Applejack looked up at them as a single tear escaped her eye.

-Applejack spoke up, "Hello, Twilight, Pinkie."
+Applejack spoke up.
+"Hello, Twilight, Pinkie."

 Pinkie returned the greeting.
 "Hey, Applejack."

 Twilight did as well.
 "Hi, Applejack.
-What did you want to talk to use about?"
+What did you want to talk to us about?"

 Applejack grimaced.
 "I got news to tell ya, and none of it's good."

 Both mares on her couch looked at her with concern.

 She continued.
-"Just a few days ago I got a visit from the Wonderbolts, it was about Rainbow…"
+"Just a few days ago, I got a visit from the Wonderbolts.
+It was about Rainbow…"

 Applejack did her best to hold back her tears as the worry on her friends' faces increased.

 "I guess the pony who cleaned out her desk after she died didn't do a very good job.
-They found something in it and thought it best to bring it to me."
+They found something in it, way at the back, untouched all these years.
+They thought it best to bring it to me."

 Pinkie asked, "What was it?"

 Applejack let the tears go as she hoofed a small box to Twilight.
-She took it in her magic and opened it, revealing a expensive wedding ring.
+She took it in her magic and opened it, revealing an expensive wedding ring.

 Applejack choked out, "She was planning on asking me to marry her after that show…"

 Both mares gasped before getting up and hugging Applejack.

-Twilight said, "I'm so sorry Applejack.
-I can't imagine how your feeling after all these years."
+Twilight said, "I'm so sorry, Applejack.
+I can't imagine how you're feeling after all these years."

 Pinkie commented, "She loved you so much."

 Applejack started to shake.
-"I just can't stop thinking about all the years that were robbed from us."
+"I just can't stop thinking about all the years that were stolen from us."

 Pinkie tried to help.
 "It's okay to grieve.
 Just let it all out."

 Applejack continued, voice getting louder, "I just get so mad every time I think about that bitch.
-She took away the best thing in my life, then stole her fucking job."
+She took away the best thing in my life.
+Even stole Rainbow's fucking job!"

 Pinkie and Twilight stopped the hug and let Applejack sit back down.
 Neither of them knew quite what to say to calm her down.